Skip Navigation

 Optional Fees: $300 for 4 semester hours of college credit per semester

-Spanish 4 is the culmination of the first three years of study in Spanish 1- 3.
-Increased emphasis is placed on communication, cultural studies, and critical thinking.
-In this course, students will continue to attain proficiency in communicating about events occurring in all different time frames.
-Students will be given ample opportunities to put the knowledge gained in Spanish 1 through 3 into practice through structured classroom activities, projects, and outside assignments.
-In addition, students will attain a higher level of proficiency through the mastery of new complex grammatical constructions, which will aid their understanding of spoken Spanish and Spanish-language literature and film.
-Topics include; professions and future planning, politics and current events, community life, religion and sharing faith experiences, and travel.
-There is an optional additional fee paid to NNU for college credit.
+In Spanish 4 a strong emphasis is given to speaking, listening, reading and writing the language, as well as to studying culture.
+In this course students will continue to attain proficiency in communicating about events occurring in all different time frames and about increasingly complex topics.
+Students will be given opportunities to put the knowledge gained in Spanish 1 through 3 into practice through structured classroom activities, projects, and outside assignments.
+In addition, students will attain a higher level of proficiency through the mastery of new complex grammatical constructions that will aid their understanding of spoken and written Spanish.
+A communicative approach is taken to this course so students will experience full or partial immersion in Spanish at all times.

 Spanish 5